OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/eq_constraint_comp.rst

 In IDF, the direct coupling between the disciplines is removed and the coupling variables are added to the optimizer’s design variables.
 The algorithm calls for two new equality constraints that enforce the coupling between the disciplines.
-TThis ensures that the final optimized solution is feasible, though it is achieved through the optimizer instead of using a solver.
+This ensures that the final optimized solution is feasible, though it is achieved through the optimizer instead of using a solver.
 The two new equality constraints are implemented in this example with an `EQConstraintComp`.